amcritchie/iron_ocean_rb/README.md

 ```
 deployer@iron-ocean-production:~$ curl -L https://raw.github.com/fesplugas/rbenv-installer/master/bin/rbenv-installer | bash
 ```
-When this command finishes it will tell us us add some lines to load rbenv
+When this command finishes, we will be told that we haven't added to 'rbenv' to our load path.
+The command will also end in the code segment we need to our bashrc so make sure you copy it.

 ```
 # for examples